Sarawak United FC: 2019 season

-New Era
+New era

 2020 season

 The 2020 season was Sarawak United's 1st year in their history and also first season in the Malaysia Premier League.
 Along with the league, the club also participated in the Malaysia FA Cup but was cancelled due to COVID-19 pandemic.
 On 13 March, it was announced that the 2020 Malaysia Premier League would be suspended indefinitely, due to the ongoing COVID-19 pandemic.
-On 1 May, it was announced that the league would resume in September dependent on the situation at the time.
-Due to time constraints, the home-and-away format for the Premier League has been scrapped.
+On 1 May, it was announced that the league would resume in September depending on the situation at the time.
+Due to time constraints, the home-and-away format for the Premier League had been scrapped.
 Teams played each other only once.
-Sarawak United FC finished their 2020 Malaysia Premier League campaign with 3 Win, 2 Draw and 6 Loss after 11 match.
+Sarawak United FC finished their 2020 Malaysia Premier League campaign with 3 Wins, 2 Draws and 6 Losses after 11 matches.